contactandyc/another-c-library/12_red_black_tree.md

   \
    (C1)

-The above tree is a valid red black tree
+The above tree is a valid red black tree.

 e C
 B1